REQUIEM FOR A GLASS HEART

 SYNOPSIS

 The leaders of the three great international crime organizations are planning a secret meeting in Houston.
 The implications are stunning.
-The FBI’s only chance to stop this ominous alliance depends upon Cate being able to infiltrate the Russian contingent–and get out alive.
-When Cate and Irina meet, each playing her clandestine role, they discover a mutual and powerful attraction.
+The FBI’s only chance to stop this ominous alliance depends upon Cate being able to infiltrate the Russian contingent.
+And her odds of surviving are nearly as bleak as Irina’s.
+And ironically, Irina is her target.

-As the two women fight to survive amidst the intricate and cunning stratagems of violent men, their relationship becomes an ever-more-intimate dance of seduction and murderous intent.
+But when Cate and Irina meet, each playing her clandestine roles and maneuvering through layers of lies and deceptions, they discover a mutual and powerful empathy for each other.
+As the two women fight to survive amidst the elaborate and cunning stratagems of violent men, their relationship becomes an ever-more-intricate dance of the heart, and neither woman foresees the consequences.

 AUTHOR’S COMMENTS